aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 This document and its informal, internal language will be replaced by a proper user guide upon public release.

+My testing has been limited to Linux only.
+If someone is able to test on Windows, that would be fantastic.

 *__Jump To:__*
 * [Getting Started](#Getting-Started)
 * [Design Notes](#Design-Notes)